Skip to main content

 Major Requirements

 Theatre majors are required to complete ten lower-division courses.
-Dance majors are required to complete three lower-division courses.
+Dance majors are required to complete nine lower-division courses.
 All lower-division courses should be satisfied before starting upper-division course work in the respective areas.

 Theatre History 10, 21, 22, and 23 are prerequisites for most upper-division theatre history and theory courses.
 Introduction to Acting (TDAC 1), Theatre Design (TDDE 1), and Theatre Playwriting (TDPW 1) are all prerequisites for any upper-division course work in their respective areas.
 Students should take these classes as soon as possible after declaring their major.
 Prerequisites ensure that students are properly prepared for the work required.